-1 Projects located in Rural/Tribal Designated Areas outside of the Metropolitan Area as defined by 2024-2025 QAP and urbanized areas in Greater Minnesota.
-Urbanized areas in Greater Minnesota areas with population over 50,000.
-They include Duluth, East Grand Forks, La Crescent, Mankato Moorhead, Rochester, and St. Cloud.
-Select one: a are a.
+- Projects located in Rural/Tribal Designated Areas outside of the Metropolitan Area as defined by the 2024-2025 QAP and urbanized areas in Greater Minnesota.
+Urbanized areas in Greater Minnesota are areas with population over 50,000.
+They include Duluth, East Grand Forks, La Crescent, Mankato, Moorhead, Rochester, and St. Cloud.
+Select one: - a.
 Tier 1: The project is located in a Rural/Tribal Designated Area that is outside of the Metropolitan Area and has a population less than 5,000.
-(6 points) b.
-Tier 2: The project is located in a Rural/Tribal Designated Area outside of the Metropolita and has a population at or greater than 5,000.
-(4 points) n Area Qual ed Census Tracts/Community Revitalization, Tribal Equivalent Areas, and Opportunity Zones alified Census Tracts (QCT)/Community Revitalization, Tribal Equivalent Areas, and Opportunitynes (3 points) 1 1.
-The proposed housing is located in a QCT/Community Revitalization Area, Tribal Equivale Area, or Opportunity Zone.
-(3 points) nt Projects that are located in a Tribal Equivalent Area or Opportunity Zone are eligible for the c solely based upon geographic location.
-To be eligible as a QCT/Community Revitalization component, the project must be located in a Qualified Census Tract (refer to Qualified Censu that provides for community revitalization consistent with the definition described in the

-Community Development Initiative selection criteria.
+(6 points) - b.
+Tier 2: The project is located in a Rural/Tribal Designated Area outside of the Metropolitan Area and has a population at or greater than 5,000.
+(4 points)

+Qualified Census Tracts/Community Revitalization, Tribal Equivalent Areas, and Opportunity Zones

+D. Qualified Census Tracts (QCT)/Community Revitalization, Tribal Equivalent Areas, and Opportunity Zones (3 points)

+1. The proposed housing is located in a QCT/Community Revitalization Area, Tribal Equivalent Area, or Opportunity Zone.
+(3 points)

+Projects located in a Tribal Equivalent Area or Opportunity Zone are eligible for the criteria solely based upon geographic location.
+To be eligible as a QCT/Community Revitalization component, the project must be in a Qualified Census Tract (refer to Qualified Census Tract - Reference Materials Index on the Minnesota Housing website) and be part of a concerted plan that provides for community revitalization consistent with the definition described in the Community Development Initiative selection criteria.